-For the years ended December 31, 2023 and 2022 (All amounts are in Canadian Dollars, unless otherwise stated)
+For the years ended December 31, 2024 and 2023 (All amounts are in Canadian Dollars, unless otherwise stated)

-14 Financial instruments (Cont'd)
+14 Financial instruments (continued)

 Interest rate risk

 Interest rate risk is the risk the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company does not hold any financial liabilities with variable interest rates.